CenterForSpatialResearch/mapping_architecture_urbanism_humanities/10_WebMapping3.md

 Once you've created the initial files (`index.html`, `style.css`, and `map.js`), we'll need to make a few small changes.
 In this case, the first customization we'll do is to change the title in the `<title></title>` tags of our `index.html` file: change it to "GPS Drawing".

 Additionally, you'll also want to create a new Mapbox style for this project, so that you can customize it without altering your previous maps.
 Go over to your Mapbox account, click on "Studio" in the upper right corner.
-Under "Styles," create a new style (refer to the steps in the first webmap tutorial if you need a reminder how to do this).
+Under "Styles," create a new style (refer to the steps in the [previous tutorial](9_WebMapping2.md#mapbox-styles) if you need a reminder how to do this).
 Once you've created a style, you can rename it by opening it (click "Menu>Details"), and then on the next page, "Edit this style".
-Once you've renamed the style (you can call it whatever you want, or "GPS_Drawing" for consistency).
-Make sure you copy the new "Style URL", and put that style URL into your code in your `map.js` file.
+Once you've renamed the style (you can call it whatever you want, or "GPS_Drawing" for consistency), make sure you copy the new "Style URL", and put that style URL into your code in your `map.js` file.
+You can edit this style to adjust the aesthetics however you want at a later point if you wish.

 <!--![Mapbox Duplicate]